yconst/burro/README.md

     cd burro/burro
     ./start.sh

+Visit your Raspberry local network address to bring up the web interface.
+If you've chosen the EMLID image, it will be `http://navio.local`.
+Otherwise it will be `http://raspberry.local`.

-Visit `http://navio.local` to bring up the web interface.
-Choose your driving method (by default it is either gamepad or RC).
+Choose your driving method (by default it is either gamepad or RC, based on availability).
 Choose if you want to save images while moving (for training models); the background color of the steering indicator will change to green to indicate standby, red once recording.

 ### Next Steps